nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Indicates whether a parent was present at the immunization.
+Indicates whether a parent was present at the immunisation.

 ### extension[recordedDate]